Roasted Butternut Squash Bisque is an easy fall soup recipe with a nourishing lineup of ingredients that are truly satisfying.

 - Carefully transfer the soup to a heat-safe blender or food processor to puree the soup, or use a hand blender to blend the soup right in the pot.
 Puree the soup until completely smooth and then pour it back into the pot.

 - Stir in the cream and taste.
-Season with any additional salt, pepper or spice adjustments you may want--sometimes I add more curry powder or chili powder for a kick.
+Season with additional salt, pepper, or spice adjustments—sometimes I add more curry powder or chili powder for a kick.

 - Ladle into bowls and garnish with an extra swirl of cream and sliced almonds.

-- Use coconut oil, coconut cream, and vegetable stock to make this recipe vegan or dairy free, and its just as delicious.
+- Use coconut oil, coconut cream, and vegetable stock to make this recipe vegan or dairy free.